Mis-Sold PCP Car Finance Claims

 • Poor or no affordability checks

-We also help with Hire Purchase (HP) claims.
-If you took out any car finance before January 2021 and the process wasn’t clear or fair, you might be owed compensation.
+We also assist with Hire Purchase (HP) claims.
+If you entered into a car finance agreement before January 2021 and you believe the process was unclear, unfair, or not fully explained, you may be eligible to make a claim for compensation.

 Who is Eligible to Claim?